 Pack Essential Items

 Road-tripping means spending more than a few days traveling, so it’s best to have all the necessities with you besides clothes.
-It’s always best to carry some loose change with you because you never know when you might need it.
+It’s always best to carry some loose change because you never know when you need it.
 It’s widespread for a POS not to work, so you won’t be able to pay by card.

 Prepare Your Vehicle